cvjena/electromyogram/README.md

 powermap = emg.colorize(powermap, cmap='viridis')
 ```

-For the colorization, the users can use any color map from [matplotlib](https://matplotlib.org/stable/tutorials/colors/colormaps.html) or [pallettable](https://jiffyclub.github.io/palettable/) (e.g., `pallettable.`scientific.sequential.Imola20`)
+For the colorization, the users can use any color map from [matplotlib](https://matplotlib.org/stable/tutorials/colors/colormaps.html) or [pallettable](https://jiffyclub.github.io/palettable/) (e.g., `pallettable.scientific.sequential.Imola_20`)
 ![Colors](files/colorization.jpg)

 ## Surface EMG Schematics

 We currently support the two following schematics for acquiring the EMG data.
+If you want to have your own, please open an issue or create a pull request, and we will be happy to add it.

 | [Fridlund and Cappacio, 1986](https://pubmed.ncbi.nlm.nih.gov/3809364/) | [Kuramoto et al., 2019](https://onlinelibrary.wiley.com/doi/10.1002/npr2.12059) |
 |---|---|